Carnegie Mellon University in Qatar: Academics

 Carnegie Mellon Qatar is part of Education City, a campus on the outskirts of Doha that currently houses eight other university campuses from the United States and Europe.
 Education City's other institutions include Georgetown University School of Foreign Service, Weill Cornell Medical College, Virginia Commonwealth University, Texas A&M, Northwestern University, HEC Paris, and University College London.
+The Qatar campus offers a selected range of Carnegie Mellon undergraduate degree programmes.
+The degree requirements for admission are the same as those for the Pittsburgh campus.

 The Doha campus of Carnegie Mellon offers the same degree programs and curricula that students receive at the Pittsburgh campus.
 Undergraduate degrees are in Artificial Intelligence, Computer Science, Business Administration, Information Systems, and Biological Sciences.
+Other options include a minors in Tech Entrepreneurship and Multidisciplinary Energy Studies, as well as certificate in AI + Finance.
+Selected courses incorporate experiential learning, in which students collaborate with external university partners to solve practical problems.

+Although CMU-Q's courses are generally taught in English the campus has placed a renewed emphasis on the study of Arabic language and culture.
+The university has also developed cultural and research projects focusing on Arabic literature, natural language processing and regional dialects.

+CMU-Q's MindCraft computer science outreach programme has been operating since 2016.
+By 2023, it had introduced computing to over 14,000 students in Qatar.
+The programme has also been expanded to include computer science summer camps for secondary school students.

+The Bachelor of Science in Artificial Intelligence is the most recently added programme, launched at CMU-Q in August 2025.
+According to the Qatar News Agency, it was the first undergraduate programme of its kind in Qatar.

+CMU-Q students have the opportunity to cross-register for courses at the other universities within Education City.
+This allows students to access education that is not offered by CMU-Q itself.

+In May 2026, CMU-Q and the QNB Group signed a Memorandum of Understanding to establish the QNB Centre for Business Innovation.
+The centre is intended to connect academic and professional expertise in areas of business administration, AI and technology.

+Research

+Research at CMU-Q covers areas such as sustainability, health, technology, artificial intelligence, robotics, economics and genetics.
+Undergraduates can participate in a variety of research programmes, including the College Honors thesis and the Annual Meeting of the Minds symposium, where students present their research projects to faculty members and external industry judges.

 Finance

 The campus facilities and upkeep are financed by the Qatar Foundation.
 Carnegie Mellon also receives subsidies each year to run the campus and pay faculty.

 It is estimated that Carnegie Mellon has received between $50 and $60 million per year from the nation of Qatar to operate the Doha campus.
 Tuition for the school was $49,610 in 2015.